 Nehemiah’s Prayer Answered

-9Then I came to the governors of the provinces beyond the River and gave them the king’s letters.
-Now the king had sent with me officers of the army and horsemen.
-10When Sanballat the Horonite and Tobiah the Ammonite official heard about it, it was very displeasing to them that someone had come to seek the welfare of the sons of Israel.
+9Then I came to the governors of the provinces beyond the [Euphrates] River and gave them the king’s letters.
+Now the king had sent officers of the army and horsemen with me.
+10When Sanballat the Horonite and Tobiah the Ammonite official heard this, it caused them great displeasure that someone had come to see about the welfare and prosperity of the Israelites.

 Nehemiah Inspects Jerusalem’s Walls